 Smoking: Smoking is not allowed on the Premises.
 Resident waives any right to a cause of action for a nuisance pursuant to Utah Code 78B-6-1101(3) (smoke and second hand smoke) and holds Owner harmless for any damages relating to smoke.
 Resident acknowledges that it has been informed that smoke from outside the Premises or from adjoining Premises may drift into Resident’s Premises.
 Resident specifically agrees to abide by the smoking policies of Owner which may prohibit smoking.
 This waiver shall apply to all residents, occupants, guests, and minors.
 Second-hand smoke is defined as a nuisance and may be a cause for eviction.
 Resident shall abide by any regulations promulgated by Owner regarding smoking.
 Further Resident acknowledges that smoking damages the Premises and agrees to pay for any such damage.

 Renters Insurance: Renters insurance IS required.
 You will automatically be enrolled in the company provided landlord liability insurance at the cost of $9.50 per month as part of the Tenant Administration Fee.
 Billing date is from the first day of the month to the last and cannot be prorated.
-It is monthly policy and requires no credit or background check.
+It is a monthly policy and requires no credit or background check.
 See lease documents for further information.
 You can opt out of this coverage by providing a certificate of insurance at any time by providing a current policy that meets the requirements of this lease.
 However, your tenant administration fee will not be reduced as it is included.
-IF YOUR LEASE INCLUDES THE TENANT ADMINISTRATION FEE YOU WILL AUTOMATICALLY BE ENROLLED IN THE LANDLORD LIABILITY INSURANCE PROGRAM.
-If Renter’s Insurance is provided, Owner (as referred to in this Agreement) must be listed on the insurance as an Additional Insured.
+IF YOUR LEASE INCLUDES THE TENANT ADMINISTRATION FEE YOU WILL AUTOMATICALLY BE ENROLLED IN THE LANDLORD LIABILITY INSURANCE PROPGRAM, BUT YOU STILL NEED TO OBTAIN RENTERS INSURANCE.
+Owner (as referred to in this Agreement) must be listed on the Renters Insurance as an Additional Insured.
 If at any time during tenancy renter’s insurance lapses, Resident agrees to promptly reinstate coverage per this Agreement.

 Lead Warning Statement: Housing built before 1978 may contain lead-based paint.
 Lead from paint, paint chips and dust can pose health hazards if not managed properly.
 Lead exposure is especially harmful to young children and pregnant women.
 Before renting pre-1978 housing, Owners must disclose the presence of known lead-based paint and/or lead-based paint hazards in the dwelling.
 Residents must also receive a federally approved pamphlet on lead poisoning prevention.